The cave similar to the one Art Combe found crookneck watermelon seeds.

 Native American Watermelon?

 In an interview from the 1980s, Art mentioned that the University of Arizona called his find a “true American Melon” and that he had been told that it was perhaps an ancient cross of different cucurbits native to the U.S., much like the ancient cross of wild maize and teosinte that resulted in corn.
 This would mean that it is not a true watermelon from Africa, but a look-alike relative.
-This theory explains why such an ancient vessel contained seeds from an African Crop that was not introduced to the U.S. by the Spanish until the 1500s.
-If this theory is correct, the watermelon could have been bred around the same time as other New World crops such as corn, squash and beans.
+This theory explains why such an ancient vessel contained seeds from an African crop that was not introduced to the U.S. by the Spanish until the 1500s.
+If this theory is correct, the watermelon could have been bred around the same time as other New World crops such as corn, squash, and beans.

 Original ancient seed vessel found in a cave by Art Combe.

-The vessel in which the seeds were found act as a time capsule with clues to who the original gardener may have been.
+The vessel in which the seeds were found serves as a time capsule with clues to who the original gardener may have been.
 The small bottle was made of strips of yucca woven into a basket shape and sealed watertight by a layer of pine pitch (resin).
 The Ancient Anasazi basket weavers were famous for making this very type of vessel especially for food or seed storage.
 There are three periods of Anasazi Basket weavers, ranging from 300 B.C to 750 A.D.
 It is also possible that a later inhabitant of the cave found the ancient Anasazi bottle and used it for storing, or a later generation of Anasazi relative had continued the tradition of basking making and found it an excellent seed storage vessel.

 Art Combe found the crookneck watermelon seeds in a vessel inside a cave similar to this one.